 It was awesome!
 In less than two years, I had lost 40 pounds and could do things I had never considered.
 My friends were all amazed by it.
 I literally had a new positive comment about my body each time I talked to someone who knew me from before.

 But for the next two years, I started remote working more and more.
 It’s been pretty magical as I got to work from Berlin, Florida, New York and many more cities!
 However, it sucked big time for my health.
-Training less has made me gain fat and muscles I had never asked for, even if I was still eating a healthy diet.
+Training less has made me gain fat, even if I was still eating a healthy diet.

 That’s why this winter, I decided to find what was the best training and diet plan for my body and lifestyle.